neams-th-coe/cardinal/doc/content/tutorials/nekrs_outputs.md

 We have stressed that the NekRS mesh does *not* respect the subchannel discretization, or the desired number of axial averaging layers.
-Therefore, if we want to properly visualize the results of the user object, we transfer the user object to a sub-application that serves the sole purpose of user object visualization.
+Therefore, if we want to properly visualize the results of the user object, we transfer the user object to two different sub-applications which serve the sole purpose of user object visualization.
+We use two different sub-applications because one sub-app will use a mesh that perfectly represents the *volumes* of the channels, while the second sub-app will use a mesh that perfectly represents the *gaps* between the channels.

-!listing /tutorials/subchannel/subchannel.i
+The application that will be used to view the volume results on the channels is shown below.
 This sub-application input
 file constructs a subchannel mesh with the [HexagonalSubchannelMesh](/mesh/HexagonalSubchannelMesh.md) to receive the user object into a variable named `average_T`.
 We set `solve = false` so that no physics solve occurs in this sub-application.

+!listing /tutorials/subchannel/subchannel.i

+The application that will be used to view the gap results is shown below.
+This sub-application input
+file constructs a subchannel mesh with the [HexagonalSubchannelGapMesh](/mesh/HexagonalSubchannelGapMesh.md) to receive the user object into a variable named `average_T`.
+We set `solve = false` so that no physics solve occurs in this sub-application.

+!listing /tutorials/subchannel/subchannel_gap.i

 This input can be run with

 ```